d-corsi/BasicRL/README.md

+### Disclaimer:
+This is a **work in progress repo**, there may be bugs in the code and numerous typos in the README file.

 # BasicRL

-A basic implementation of the standard reinforcement learning algorithms in TensorFlow 2, specifically designed to work with gym-like environments.
+A basic implementation of the standard reinforcement learning algorithms in TensorFlow 2, designed to work with gym-like environments.

 ## Available Algorithms
 - [x] REINFORCE